shaocheng16/epwgen/README.md

 - python3
 - environment modules

-Solving the Eliashberg equations does not work at the moment.

-The script contains a crude but quick and working example (including SOC) without solution of the isotropic Eliashberg functions.
+The script contains an example from the EPW school 2018.
 You only need to specify the absolute path to the pseudopotentials on your cluster and the module names.